sammaxfleet/LOSIMPLEDJANGO/README.md

 17. In the terminal, write "db.create_all()" and then press enter.
 18. Exit the Python terminal, by typing exit() and hitting enter, and close the console.
 Our Heroku database should now have the tables and columns created from our models.py file.
 19. The app should be up and running now, so click the “Open app” button

-Local Deployment-

-### How to Fork
-To fork the Eponymous Bosch repository:

-### Login (or sign up) to GitHub.
-Go to the repository for this project, at GitHub Repository.
-Click the Fork button in the top right corner.

-### How to Clone
-To clone the Eponymous Bosch repository:

-Login (or sign up) to GitHub.
-Go to the repository for this project, at GitHub Repository.
-Above the list of files, click "Code".
-Click "Open with GitHub Desktop" to clone and open the repository with GitHub Desktop.
-Click "Choose..." and, using Windows Explorer, navigate to a local path where you want to clone the repository.
-Click "Clone".

 # Testing

 Testing was ongoing throughout the entire build.
 I utilised Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.
 Both manual testing and validation was employed.